paralus/website/docs/Usage/namespace.md

 - **Namespace Admin** - Read/write access to resources in the defined namespace.
 - **Namespace Readonly** - Read only access to resource in the defined namespace.

+> Note: Users can also create their custom namespace roles as well.
+Refer to the [Permissions List](../usage/roles#permissions-list) that you can use to create a custom role.

 ## Assigning Namespace Role

-As an organization admin, you can assign the namespace roles to any user in your organization.
+As an organization admin, you can assign a namespace role to any user or create a group with the namespace role and add a user to that group.
 [Assign a role](../usage/users#edit-a-user) as you would normally do and choose any of the namespace role.
 When you select a namespace role, you'll get an option to specify the namespace to which the user will have access to.
-Provide the name of the namespace to which the user will have access to.
+Provide the name(s) of the namespace to which the user will have access to.

  <img src="/img/docs/namespace-1.png" alt="Assigning Namespace Role" height="75%" width="75%"/>